brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ![Prometheus Pod]({{ site.baseurl }}/assets/img/posts/graf-edit-data-source.png){:width="60%"}

 then click 'Add' and [*Grafana*](https://grafana.com/) will attempt to connect.
-If no trouble arises it will display 'success' in green color.
+If no trouble arises, it will display 'success' in green color.
 We should now have [*Grafana*](https://grafana.com/) linked to [*Prometheus*](https://prometheus.io/).
 Create a new dashboard where to layout rendering panels for the metrics.

 ![Prometheus Pod]({{ site.baseurl }}/assets/img/posts/graf-dashboard-new.png){:width="60%"}

-Quick recap, we counted three metric layers we're interest in (picture below) and would like to render their data for analysis.
+Quick recap, we counted three metric layers we're interested in (picture below) and would like to render their data for analysis.
 Let's create an example graph for each layer.

 ![Metric layers]({{ site.baseurl }}/assets/img/posts/metrics-layers.png){:width="80%"}